doanhtu07/vscode-vim-settings/README.md

 - `` Ctrl + Shift + ` ``: Create new terminal (Must be set on our own)

-    - Search for `Terminal: Create New Terminal` and set the shortcut yourself
+    - Search for `Terminal: Create New Terminal` and set the shortcut yourself if you want.
+But the newest `keybindings.json` should already include it

 - `` Ctrl + Shift + Backspace ``: Delete terminal (Must be set on our own)

-    - Search for `Terminal: Kill the Active Terminal Instance` and set the shortcut yourself
+    - Search for `Terminal: Kill the Active Terminal Instance` and set the shortcut yourself if you want.
+But the newest `keybindings.json` should already include it

 - `` Cmd + Shift + [ `` or `` Cmd + Shift + ] ``: Navigate between terminals (**Default**)